 John is also the founder of The Next Gen Designers, a program that provides mentoring and development for young designers still attending college.

-John Miziolek from Toronto branding company Reset Branding and founder of the D Event, and Host and Exective Producer of Design Masters Canada is very excited about joining the League of Rock.
+John Miziolek from Toronto branding company Reset Branding and founder of the D Event, and Host of Design Masters Canada is very excited about joining the League of Rock.
 John will take part in an immersive 10 week Rock Camp experience and is looking forward to working with some of Canada's top musicians as coaches during the course of the camp.
 He will have the opportunity to record a CD at the end of the camp and perform live with his band at the Hard Rock Cafe in Toronto.

 At CMAcreative, attendees will spend a day with the leading creative minds in marketing and beyond, exploring the standout ideas and newest ways of thinking to help inspire and motivate them to triumph over the challenges that the new purchase journey demands.